Selection Process & Standards

 5000m N/A N/A

-Even if an athlete does meet the standards as listed above, it does not guarantee that they will be drafted to a CTFL team.
+Please note that the above standards are the minimum requirements for an athlete to enter the CTFL but meeting those standards does not guarantee that an athlete will be drafted to a CTFL team.

 Free Agency and Trade